readyready15728/misc/awakemud-notes.md

 - The Stop Gap (SE Seattle, Eighth Street between Seneca and Boren) sells chocolate doughnuts.
-- Toh Li at O'Bryant Square in Portland practices Athletics, Stealth, Brawling, Edged Weapons and Whips and Flails.
+- Toh Li at O'Bryant Square in Portland practices Athletics, Stealth, Brawling, Edged Weapons and Whips and Flails and trains Kipping Up and Close Combat.
 - Martingale says OOCly, "My.gmc should work."
 - Martingale tells you OOCly, 'You can go from the front to the rear of a vehicle by typing SWITCH.
 You can directly enter the rear of a vehicle that has one by typing ENTER \<vehicle\> REAR.'
 - Martingale says OOCly, "[Vehicle labels] are given through a paintjob at a shop east of Circuit Couriers."
 - Maxwell tells you OOCly, 'The most important [skills for deck building] are Computers, Computers B/R, Cyberterminal Program Design.'
 - Maxwell tells you OOCly, 'Run it with zero evasion.
 And 7 on the rest of persona programs.'
 - Maxwell tells you OOCly, 'You want to have your detection factor as high as possible, decreasing the rate at which your tally increases and the nasty IC is spawned.
 So having maxxed masking and sleaze is paramount.'
 - Seattle Shalimar, the South Asian restaurant, is on Harbour Avenue just west of the Hellhound bus depot.
 - \A cheery and aloof female voice/\[8 MHz, English\](CRYPTO-2): Then do you even really need my help? try searching around.
 There's another bar in the southwest of seattle that has some light reading you might wanna pick up as well.
-- \A heavily synthesized male voice./\[8 MHz, English\](CRYPTO-1): Yeah there's a foul mouthed Johnson there that offers work to newer runners, he's the one to impress.
+- \A heavily synthesized male voice./\[8 MHz, English\](CRYPTO-1): Yeah
+there's a foul mouthed Johnson there that offers work to newer runners, he's the one to impress.
 - Once the invitation to Smith's Pub and encyclopedia are attained from the respective Johnsons, search in the tiny backroom of Smith's Pub and use the encyclopedia to enter.
 There is a Matrix terminal down there and, perhaps more importantly, a vendor for Tir Tairngire visas.
 - 'help garage'.
 - Apparently maxing out Computers is important for decking.
 - Maxwell tells you OOCly, 'Paydata works like this: usually you are able to find SOME paydata when you first 'locate paydata'.
 After that, the remaining paydata in the node will be attached to IC.
 So you WILL have to fight some IC.
 The key is knowing when to log off to reset your tally.
 As your tally rises, it triggers nastier and nastier IC, until it's too much for you. '
 - Evaluate utilities degrade, one point per 2 RL days.
 - Fort Case is in southern Redmond, out on the dirt roads.
 - Re: sneaking into the Caribbean for the discounted visa: \A heavily synthesized male voice.(Morbius)/\[8 MHz, English\](CRYPTO-1): Just west of the main entrance to the airport is a cargo platform, you just have to wait for it to roll up and start loading, then you can board.
 - One can buy a Caribbean League visa at a discount at St. Patrick's International Airport in the customs office.
 - There is an ATM in the southern entrance area of St. Patrick's International Airport on Sauteurs.
 - Guillaume's Goods on Sauteurs sells swimming equipment.
 - Lacoste's Boats and Rentals on Sauteurs sells watercraft.
 - Essy |]newbie[| Either piloting Motorboats or piloting ships, depending on the size of the vessel, if you know what you wanna drive you can probe it and it'll tell you the type of boat it is.
 - There is a secret passage in the organist's room at the Church of Saint Sarasses on Sauteurs but it's quite dangerous.
 - Pelagie Apartments on Sauteurs is actually quite cheap.
 - There is a Matrix terminal in Montplaisir Restaurant on Sauteurs in a private dining booth.
 - Mister Who at the Montplaisir Restaurant on Sauteur offers work.
 - There is an ATM at the chip cashing exchange in the Grandmaion Casino on Sauteurs.
 - There is a Matrix terminal in Hidden from the Mambo's Clutches at The Mambo's Clutches on Waltham and Victoria.
 - Mister Montreuil at The Mambo's Clutches offers work.
 (And it's Matrix work.)
 - Philomene the Mutton Chopper at Cienfuegos Cantina on Sauteurs offers work.
 - 'help program design'.
 - 'install \<plan\> computer'.